On This Page

 Workplace Safety and Health

 The Occupational Safety and Health (OSH) Act is administered by the Occupational Safety and Health Administration (OSHA).
 Safety and health conditions in most private industries are regulated by OSHA or OSHA-approved state programs, which also cover public sector employers.
-Employers covered by the OSH Act must comply with the regulations and the safety and health standards promulgated by OSHA.
+Employers covered by the OSH Act must comply with OSHA's regulations and safety and health standards.
 Employers also have a general duty under the OSH Act to provide their employees with work and a workplace free from recognized, serious hazards.
-OSHA enforces the Act through workplace inspections and investigations.
+OSHA enforces the law through workplace inspections and investigations.
 Compliance assistance and other cooperative programs are also available.

 If you worked for a private company or a state government, you should contact the workers' compensation program for the state in which you lived or worked.
 The U.S. Department of Labor's Office of Workers' Compensation Programs does not have a role in the administration or oversight of state workers' compensation programs.